 Today’s employees have more options and knowledge, which gives them more power against employers.

 Grant interviews David Solomon from Goldman Sachs, who candidly admits Goldman is hiring outside of Ivy League because those people tend to stay longer in the company.

 To me, the difference was all in entitlement.

 Ivy League graduates thought they were entitled to Goldman and to any other top employers or opportunity.

 Graduates from average colleges instead felt like they had made it in Goldman and were grateful for the opportunity (and unexpected financial windfall).

 Emotional Intelligence is The Future

-Artificial intelligent and robots will soon revolutionize the way we work and interact.
+Artificial intelligence and robots will soon revolutionize the way we work and interact.

 Many will become jobless in occupations such as constructions, manual work, driving and, later on, technical skills such as coding as well.

 So the best bet for future employment is increasing your emotional intelligence.